Minamishigachō temple ruins: Overview

-The Minamishigachō temple site consists of some traces of building foundations arranged in a format similar to Kawara-dera in Asuka, Nara.
-Although much of then site is covered by modern buildings, archaeological excavations indicate that it covered an area 310 meters square.
+The Minamishigachō temple site consists of some traces of building foundations arranged in a format similar to Kawara-dera in Asuka, Nara, though much of the site is covered by modern buildings.

 The temple had a pagoda in the east and a small Kondō in the west, with a main Kondō and a Lecture Hall in a line to the north.
-The Kondō and Middle Gate were connected with a cloister which formed a courtyard surrounding the pagoda and small Kondō, where as the Lecture Hall was also in the middle of a courtyard surrounded on three sides by monk's quarters.
-The roof tiles found are slightly larger than though found at Kawara-dera, but have the same compound lotus flower motif used at that time, and other temples from the Hakuho period.
+The Kondō and Middle Gate were connected with a cloister, which formed a courtyard surrounding the pagoda and small Kondō, whereas the Lecture Hall was in the middle of a separate courtyard surrounded on three sides by monks' quarters.
+The roof tiles found are slightly larger than those found at Kawara-dera, but have the same compound lotus flower motif used at that time, and other temples from the Hakuho period.
 These tiles were fired at the climbing kiln of the Hannokihara ruins, which is about 200 meters west of the ruins of this abandoned temple.

 The site is roughly contemporary with the Ōmi Ōtsu Palace, but does not appear in any historical documentation, and even the name of the temple is unknown.
 It is believed to have survived into the Heian period.
 The site, which was backfilled after excavation, is located about a five-minute walk from the Minami-Shiga Station on the Keihan Electric Railway Ishiyama Sakamoto Line.

 The southeastern side of the temple site is preserved as a park, with information placards.
 The park contains some foundation stones for the cloister and one of the monk's residences in situ, as well as the central foundation stone for the pagoda, which was relocated to the park after being discovered in the garden of a nearby private house in 1933.
 This pagoda foundation is a granite block 1.5 by 1.8 meters, with a central hole with a diameter of 21.2 cm and depth of 18.2 cm.
 From the size of this foundation stone, it is estimated that the pagoda had a height of around 30 meters, indicating the large scale of this temple when originally completed.